 PLEASE NOTE: If your e-mail program uses "Spam" or "Junk Mail" filtering, it is possible that the confirmation message from the APPIC server will be automatically redirected to your "Junk Mail" folder without your knowledge.
 If you do not receive a confirmation message in your Inbox, you should check your "Spam" or "Junk Mail" folder to see if the message is there.
 If your e-mail program does use filtering, you should instruct it to accept all e-mail from APPIC's e-mail list server.

-Internship applicants must be admitted to a doctoral program in professional psychology that requires internship training, and must expect to complete practicum experience by the start of internship.
+Internship applicants must be enrolled in an eligible doctoral program in professional psychology that requires internship training, and must expect to complete practicum experience by the start of internship.
 While an applicant must be matriculating through a doctoral program in professional psychology, there is no requirement to be registered or paying tuition for any particular semester in order to be eligible to participate in the Match.
-Applicants who do not satisfy these requirements may not register for the Match or apply to APPIC-member internship programs.
+Applicants who do not satisfy these requirements may not register for the Match, and may not apply to any APPIC-member internship programs or to any non-APPIC member programs that participate in the Match.
 In addition to these requirements, an applicant's academic program has the authority to determine the applicant's eligibility for participation in the Match.
-Applicants who wish to consult with APPIC about their eligibility may use the "Informal Problem Consultation" process (see www.appic.org for more information).
+Applicants who wish to consult with APPIC about their eligibility may use the "Informal Problem Consultation" process (see appic.org for more information).

-Any eligible applicant seeking an appointment beginning after June 1, 2013 to a psychology internship program that participates in the Match must register to participate in the Match.
+Any eligible applicant seeking an appointment beginning after June 1, 2017 to a psychology internship program that participates in the Match must register to participate in the Match.
 Applicants who register in the Match must immediately notify all internship sites to which they have applied in the event of any change in their standing with their academic program (e.g., being put on probation) or in their eligibility to apply for an internship.

 Only those applicants who register for the Match prior to the Rank Order List deadline for Phase I of the Match, and who do not obtain a position in Phase I (e.g., applicants who withdraw or remain unmatched in Phase I), will be eligible to participate in Phase II of the Match.